 Experiment 1 compared the effect of mixing either an angular or a round sand (both 0.5-1 mm) with a kaolinitic clay at sand content 0-80%.
 Little difference was observed in LL and PL, suggesting angularity plays a minimal role on mix performance.

-Experiment 2 compared the effect of mixing one of two sands having similar D50 (0.42 and 0.49 mm) but varying uniformity (uniformity coefficients of 1.9 vs. 3.9) with an illitic clay at sand content 0-80%.
+Experiment 2 compared the effect of mixing one of two sands having similar D50 (0.42 and 0.49 mm) but varying uniformity (uniformity coefficients of 1.9 vs. 3.9) with an illitic clay at sand contents between 0-80%.
 The high-Cu sand had slightly higher LL and PL at equivalent sand content.
 Mixtures including the high-Cu sand maintained their plasticity to higher sand content (~72.5%) than those produced with the low-Cu sand (~67.5%).

 Calculations for the threshold fines content (TFC) and intergranular porosity agreed closely with the experiments, indicating a potential to estimate TFC from sand porosity alone.